takari/polyglot-maven/README.md

 A `pom.xml` will currently not be installed or deployed except for the Ruby DSL and the Scala DSL but we are working towards this feature for all DSLs.

+## Tooling

+Some support in IDE's like IntelliJ IDEA and Eclipse exist and the different markup languages are understood by various syntax highlighters.
+However, full integration of the markup syntax and the specific Maven-related aspects is not available.

+## Limited Plugin Support

+Maven plugins or Maven plugin goals that rely on the XML format are not supported, since they are either attempting to parse the XML directly or modify it in automated fashion do not work with Polyglot Maven.
+Examples are:

+- Maven Relase Plugin
+- Maven Versions Plugin

+Fixes would have to be implemented in these plugins.
+Workarounds or replacement workflows for most usecases exist.

 # Polyglot Maven in Real Life